Creating A New ArcGIS Web Map for High-Accuracy Field Data Collection

 Next you will choose your ArcGIS Online feature layer template.
 You can filter the available templates in ArcGIS Online by industry type (e.g., electric utilities, forestry, transportation) or you can enter a search term to find templates that are relevant to your project requirements.

 6. In this example, we are going to use Esri’s “Proposed Water Design” feature layer template.
 To find this template, you can either type into the search bar “Water Design,” or you can filter by the “Water Utilities” industry on the left.
-We are choosing the “Proposed Water Design” template because it includes predefined attribute fields that support high-accuracy GNSS locations and metadata from an Arrow GNSS receiver.
+We are choosing the “Proposed Water Design” template because it includes predefined attribute fields that support high-accuracy GNSS locations and metadata from an Eos GNSS receiver.

-06 ArcGIS Online Proposed Water Design Temp
+ArcGIS Online Proposed Water Design Template Details

 7. The “Proposed Water Design” template contains point and line layers (e.g., Proposed Water Hydrants, Proposed Water Mains).
 You can expand the layers by clicking the arrow next to it.
 A list of “Field” details will drop down so you can review the various attribute fields that are preconfigured for each layer.
 You will be required to enter information in these fields while collecting GNSS positions.